 Whether you are installing your new artificial lawn yourself, or are taking advantage of our installation service, there is some preparation that needs to be done beforehand.
 Installing artificial grass is straightforward, but there are a few steps to take to make sure that when it’s time for installation it will be as quick and painless as possible.

 Before you order your synthetic turf, the first thing to do is work out how much grass you need in square meters.
 Our plastic turf is supplied in 2m and 4m width rolls and any length up to 25 metres, and is cut to the nearest half metre.
 Depending on the size and shape of your garden you may need to order extra artificial grass to cover any unusual sections.

 It is best to use as many large single segments as you can, and consider how you will want to lay the turf to achieve the best finish.
 It’s advisable to minimise joins, and to lay the grass in the same direction for the most natural look.

 When your grass is on its way you need to prepare your garden for the artificial grass installation.
 If you have natural grass already, this will be removed during the installation process, but to make things easier, cut back any long grass.

 We provide artificial grass in a huge number of locations, from kennels, to playgrounds, to sports centres, so there are few surprises when it comes to installation.
 To make things even easier, clean the area of any toys, rubbish, rocks etc beforehand.
 If you want to move any plants or flowers this is also beneficial.

-Clip back any overgrown bushes to make accessing all areas of the garden where your new fake grass will be installed easier.
-This will mean that when it comes to installing your new artificial grass, installation will be swifter and will be more level.
+Clip back any overgrown bushes giving good access all areas of the garden where your new fake grass will be installed.
+This will mean that when it comes to installing your new artificial grass, installation will be swifter and will be more straight forward.